bertreb/pimatic-stats/README.md

 Creating statistics from a Pimatic home automation system.
 This plugin provides information on the usage of Pimatic, normaly only available via the api.
 The number of devices, rules, variables, pages and groups can be selected and will be available as a variable and visible via the Gui.
-For comparisen a pimatic-index is added.
+For comparison a pimatic-index is added.
 The index shows how 'heavy' the configuration is.

 Installation
 ------------